“At Hartest we develop the whole child”

 SEND Local Offer – Special Educational Needs Information

 In partnership with the Local Authority (LA), governors, staff and our families, Hartest aims to provide the best environment for learning for each pupil.
-Every teacher considers him/herself as a teacher of Special Educational Needs (SEN) pupils reflecting SEN as a whole school priority.
+Every teacher considers him/herself as a teacher of Special Educational Needs and Disablity (SEND) pupils reflecting SEND as a whole school priority.
 We aim for every child to be able to learn with confidence and reach their full potential.

-At Hartest CEVC Primary School we strive to support all children to enable them to make good progress and achieve well at school.
+At Hartest C of E Primary School we strive to support all children to enable them to make good progress and achieve well at school.

 In order to do this many steps are taken to support them through their learning journey.